paulharter/fam/README.md

 A simple Python ORM for CouchDB and Couchbase Sync Gateway.

 Fam is a work in progress growing as the needs of my current project dictate.
 This means that while very useful it is not a feature complete ORM.
-I use it to support a web app that sits side by side with a mobile application that using sync gateway.
-It is probably most useful if, like me, you want to use Couch family of noSQL DBs for their handling of distributed data sets but have highly relational data.
+I use it to support a web app that sits side by side with a mobile application using sync gateway.

 Fam adds a type and namespace to each document: